kodaho/manen/README.md

   <a href="https://github.com/kodaho/manen/issues">Issue tracking</a>
 </p>

-`manen` is a package built to extend Selenium user experience.
+`manen` is a package built to enhance developer experience when using Selenium.
 Among the core features, you can find:

-- an implementation of the [page object model](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/)
+- an implementation of the [Page Object Model](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/) design pattern
-- a class which completes `selenium.webdriver.remote.webdriver.WebDriver`
+- a class which improves the operability of a Selenium's Webdriver
-- a function to easily find and isolate DOM elements inside a page
+- a function to easily find and isolate DOM elements inside a Selenium page

-This package will allow you to write more concise, flexible and powerful code compared to what you could do by using only Selenium.
+This package aims to provide you the tools to write more concise, flexible and powerful code compared to what you would do by using only Selenium.

+> [!NOTE]
+> For now, only Selenium's Chrome WebDriver is supported.
+Other browsers will be supported in the
+> future, as well as other automation tools such as Playwright or Scrapy.

 ## 📥 Installation

-The package can be installed using the official package manager `pip`.
+The package can be installed using the official Python package manager `pip`.

 ```bash
 pip install manen